geerlingguy/ansible-role-gitlab/README.md

 GitLab includes a number of themes, and you can set the default for all users with this variable.
 See [the included GitLab themes to choose a default](https://github.com/gitlabhq/gitlabhq/blob/master/config/gitlab.yml.example#L79-L85).

     gitlab_extra_settings:
+      - gitlab_rails:
+          - key: "trusted_proxies"
+            value: ["foo", "bar"]
+      - unicorn:
+          - key: "worker_processes"
+            value: 5
-    - key: "gitlab_rails['foo']"
+          - key: "worker_timeout"
-      value: "bar"
+            value: 60

-Gitlab have many other settings ([see official documentation](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/files/gitlab-config-template/gitlab.rb.template)), and you can add them with this special variable with `key` and `value` keywords.
+Gitlab have many other settings ([see official documentation](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/files/gitlab-config-template/gitlab.rb.template)), and you can add them with this special variable `gitlab_extra_settings` with the concerned setting and the `key` and `value` keywords.

 ## Dependencies